 Salmon is famously known for its omega-3 fatty acids content.
 People lacking the omega-3 nutrient, especially pregnant women, are advised to eat salmon.
-Long-chain omega-3 fatty acids is an essential nutrient for a pregnancy diet.
-It greatly aids in the development of brain and eyes of the foetus.
+Long-chain omega-3 fatty acids are an essential nutrient for a pregnancy diet.
+It greatly aids in the development of the brain and eyes of the foetus.

 Some FAQs on pregnancy diet.